 The Ballestas Islands Tour in Peru is a boat tour to a set of small rocky islands off the coast of Paracas.
-They’re called the poor man’s Galapagos, because of the surprising amount of wildlife that call the islands home.
+They’re called the poor man’s Galapagos, because of the surprising amount of wildlife that call the islands home, and the short trip is totally worth it.
 You’ll see a dizzying number of birds, as well as sea lions, penguins, starfish and crabs.
 And well, we’re always down for the poor man’s version of most things, especially when I can get some spectacular shots.

 You get to Ballestas Islands from a town called Paracas, also home to the Paracas National Reserve.
 From the little town, you take a boat ride in the morning with various tour companies.
 We booked the Ballestas Islands tour with Paracas Explorer on FindLocalTrips.com and found them to be a good, safe option.

 I think you can also go as a day trip from Lima, but we were headed there on the PeruHop bus from Lima to Arequipa.